RedisGraph/RedisGraph/docs/commands/graph.query.md

 ### Queries and Parameterized Queries

 The execution plans of queries, both regular and parameterized, are cached (up to [CACHE_SIZE](https://redis.io/docs/stack/graph/configuration/#cache_size) unique queries are cached).
-Therefore, it is recommended to use parametrized queries when executing many queries with the same pattern but different constant.
+Therefore, it is recommended to use parametrized queries when executing many queries with the same pattern but different constants.

 Query-level timeouts can be set as described in [the configuration section](/redisgraph/configuration#timeout).